voidtools/http_server/README.md

 View a HTTP server
 ------------------

-Start the HTTP server and open http://ComputerName in your web browser.
+Start the HTTP server and open http://ComputerName in your web browser.<br/>
 Where ComputerName is the name of the computer running the HTTP server.
 <br/><br/><br/>